• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 Are you put to sleep for dental implants?

-Placing dental implants usually does not require putting you to sleep.
+Placing dental implants usually does not require anesthesia.
 Most commonly, the patient is given a local injection and IV or oral conscious sedation.
 The latter two will make you drowsy but aware of your surroundings.
 You might not remember the procedure.

-If you suffer from dental anxiety, have a low tolerance for pain, or if you are having many teeth removed and multiple implants inserted, you may have to go under general anesthesia.
+If you suffer from dental anxiety, have a low tolerance for pain, or are having many teeth removed and multiple implants inserted, you may have to go under general anesthesia.

 Is it normal to have throbbing pain after a tooth implant?

 Throbbing pain or pressure is common for a few days after the surgery.
 It might appear as the anesthetic starts to wear off.
-If your doctor prescribed any painkillers, take them with adherence to his or her instructions.
+If your doctor prescribed any painkillers, take them as directed.
 Otherwise, settle for OTC products, ideally non-NSAID, like paracetamol.

-If you’ve had your implant for a while and suddenly start to feel throbbing pain, contact your dentist immediately.
+If you have had your implant for a while and suddenly start to feel throbbing pain, contact your dentist immediately.

 Why do my dental implants hurt?